ozkary/ozkary.github.io/_posts/2023/2023-04-15-data-engineering-process-fundamentals-design-planning.md

 #### System Architecture

-The system architecture is a high-level design of the solution, its components and how they integrate with each other.
-This often includes the data sources, data ingestion resources, workflow and data orchestration resources and frameworks, storage resources, data services for data transformation and continuous data ingestion and validation, and data analysis and visualization tooling.
+The system architecture is a critical high-level design that encompasses various components and their integration within the solution.
+This includes data sources, data ingestion resources, workflow and data orchestration frameworks, storage resources, data services for transformation, continuous data ingestion, and validation, as well as data analysis and visualization tools.
+Properly designing the system architecture ensures a robust and efficient data engineering solution.

 #### Data Pipelines